MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-quickstart.md

 ### [Free cluster](#tab/free)

-To create a database in you free cluster:
+To create a database in your free cluster:

 1. Open the [Azure Data Explorer web UI](https://dataexplorer.azure.com/).